 How to achieve this milestone?
-Save and park your emergency fund in time deposits or liquid investments such as money market mutual fund or unit investment trust fund (UITF) that you can withdraw anytime.
+Save and park your emergency fund in time deposits offered by Philippines banks or liquid investments, such as money market mutual fund or unit investment trust fund (UITF), that you can withdraw anytime.

-Do NOT put your emergency fund in stocks or real estate since it is not easy to liquidate or sell these assets.
+Warning!
+Do NOT put your emergency fund in stocks or real estate since these are not easy to liquidate.
 They may be high-yielding but they’re not liquid, which means they’re not easily convertible to cash.
-It may be possible to immediately sell stocks or real estate property, but at times you’ll have to do that a loss, and of course, that’s not something you want to do.
+It may be possible to immediately sell stocks or real estate property, but at times you’ll have to do that a loss, and of course, that’s not something that you want to do.

-Another financial milestone you should have achieved before retirement is owning a house.
+Another financial milestone you should have achieved prior to retirement is owning a house.
 Your place of residence should already be an asset, not a liability, by the time you retire.

 If you took out a housing loan to buy a house, this mortgage should have already been fully paid.
 You should already be free of the monthly burden of home loan amortization.
 (See also: PAGIBIG housing loan interest rates)

-Otherwise, if you’re retired and you’re still paying your mortgage or housing loan, you might suffer from a major financial setback if you find the need to secure a stream of income that can cover your loan’s monthly amortization.
+Otherwise, if you’re retired and you’re still paying your mortgage or housing loan, you might suffer from a major financial setback in case you will need need to secure a stream of income that can cover your loan’s monthly amortization.